DeSci · Data Infrastructure · Open Standards

 intelligence

-Mineral data should be open — and verifiable
+Mineral data should be structured, open — and verifiable

 Government mineral data is technically public.
 But it’s buried in PDFs, scattered across agency websites, and almost impossible to query programmatically.
 No API.
 No machine-readable format.
 No provenance chain linking raw report to delivered data.

 DeSci is the movement to rebuild research incentives and data ownership on open infrastructure.
-MineFlowTrack applies DeSci primitives — on-chain attestations, IPFS storage, permissionless access — to physical world data collection in mineral processing.
+In plain terms: instead of locking data in journal paywalls and private databases, you put it on public networks where anyone can verify it.
+AssayChain applies DeSci principles — on-chain attestations, IPFS storage, permissionless access — to physical-world mineral processing data.

 x402 enables machine-to-machine payments without accounts or subscriptions.
 AI agents can pay for data the same way they pay for any other service call — programmatically, in USDC, with EIP-3009 authorization.
 No OAuth dance.
 No API key management.
 Just pay and get data.